What is the best font for emails?

 Arial for email

-Arial is a sans-serif font widely used in email communications.
-Fonts with a clear and simple structure, like Arial, offer excellent readability.
-This font is a sans serif font that ensures a consistent appearance across different devices and email clients.
+Arial is a self-serif font widely used in email communications.
+The fonts with a clear and simple structure , like Arial, offer excellent readability .
+This police force is a font that guarantees a coherent appearance on various messaging devices and customers.
 Arial is an ideal font for email body texts.
-Fonts for emails must be compatible with HTML to ensure a uniform presentation.
+The fonts for emails must be compatible with HTML to ensure a uniform presentation.

 Helvetica for email